sauravraghuvanshi/azure-docs-powershell/Az/Az.Automation/New-AzAutomationSourceControl.md

 ```

 ### Example 3
-Create a source control configuration to link my Azure Automation account with my GitHub project.
+Create a source control configuration to link an Azure Automation account with a GitHub project.

 ```powershell